skafos/TuriActivityClassifier/advanced_usage/README.md

 -  **Training Data**: The training data used for the activity classifier consists of sensor readings from the accelerometer and gyroscope of a mobile device, paired with a session id (Experiment) and a label (Activity).
 Don't expect the model to properly classify an activity that it didn't see during the training step.
     -  **Key Point:** When you train a model, the nature of the training data directly influences the model's ability to make predictions in the wild.
 - **Wrangling Sensor Data w/ Turi Create**: In order to train this model with Turi Create, the HAPT activity data needed to be wrangled into the format shown below.
-Learn more about how to do this in [Turi Create's example](https://apple.github.io/turicreate/docs/userguide/activity_classifier/data-preparation.html).
+Learn more about how to do this in [Turi Create's example](https://apple.github.io/turicreate/docs/userguide/activity_classifier/data-preparation.html), or in the `activity_data_in_turicreate.ipynb` guide.

 |    |   Experiment | Activity   |   Accelerometer_X |   Accelerometer_Y |   Accelerometer_Z |   Gyroscope_X |   Gyroscope_Y |   Gyroscope_Z |